-Owners may give verbal consent for officers to search their dwellings, vehicles, or other property.
+Owners may verbally consent officers to search their dwellings, vehicles, or other property.
 Anyone with apparent authority, such as a roommate who is not on the lease, may give consent as well.
 But a vehicle passenger is almost never the owner so these people cannot give consent.

-This exception does not come up in many automobile cases, but it’s common in apartment or dwelling searches and seizures.
+This exception does not come up in many automobile cases but is common in apartment or dwelling searches and seizures.
 If officers believe someone is in danger, perhaps due to a reported gas leak or disturbance, they may enter the premises without a warrant and make sure everyone is okay.

 If these or other defenses apply, pretrial diversion may be an option, even if the defendant is charged with a felony and even if the defendant has a criminal record.
 Program requirements vary by court and jurisdiction.
-But generally, if the defendant pays a small fee and jumps through some legal hoops, such as performing community service or completing a drug education class, prosecutors dismiss the charges.
+But generally, prosecutors dismiss the charges if the defendant pays a small fee and jumps through some legal hoops, such as performing community service or completing a drug education class.

 Rely on an Assertive Rochester Drug Possession Attorney

 An aggressive defense is usually the key to a successful outcome.
-For a free consultation with an experienced drug possession lawyer in Rochester, contact the Law Office of Frank Ciardi.
+Contact the Law Office of Frank Ciardi for a free consultation with an experienced drug possession lawyer in Rochester.
 Convenient payment plans are available.

 Overall legal experience is important since there literally is no substitute for experience.
 Law school teaches people how to think like attorneys, but only practical experience teaches people to fight like attorneys.

 But overall legal experience is not enough.
 Let’s return to the medical example.
-If you have chest pains, a general practice doctor could probably help you.
+A general practice doctor could probably help you if you have chest pains.
 But, in that situation, most people would prefer to see a cardiologist.

 Legal experience is the same.
 If you were charged with a crime, you probably need a Rochester, NY criminal defense attorney, and not a lawyer who drafts wills.

 Most people have probably heard of Robert F. Kennedy, the brother of John Kennedy.
 When RFK was assassinated in 1968, Sirhan Sirhan was charged with the crime, and the late Grant Cooper defended him.
-Cooper was an accomplished attorney, but he was not a criminal defense litigator.
-Many people think Cooper was not as aggressive as he should have been, and that may be one reason why Sirhan Sirhan is still in prison to this day.
+Cooper was an accomplished attorney but not a criminal defense litigator.
+Many people think Cooper was not as aggressive as he should have been, which may be one reason why Sirhan Sirhan is still in prison today.

 Criminal law is not like other areas of law.
 It requires passion and dedication to the principles of criminal defense.
 Without that passion, your attorney will not be very effective.
 So, it’s important that your lawyer is dedicated to criminal defense.
 This area of practice cannot be a sideshow.